Copyright Karen Schuenemann, Wilderness At Heart Photography. All rights reserved.

 I teach Bird Photography courses and am leading workshops to Bosque Del Apache, New Mexico, the Tetons, and Africa along with taking on private classes.
 I am honored to share that I am now an Authorized Permittee of the National Park Service!

-Under the Workshop tab I am introducing some of the upcoming workshops for 2017 and 2018.
+(Under the Workshop tab on this website, I am introducing some of the upcoming workshops for 2018 and 2019.)
 Creating unusual and interesting boutique workshops is my specialty.
 I want intimate workshops that provide insight, excitement and opportunity to create amazing photography.
 Special features like guest photographers and raptor shoots earmark my workshops as unique and the smaller group sizes make these trips very special.
 I've been leading workshops for the past three years, and enjoy sharing my passion and understanding of our natural world.
 You will not be disappointed!

 From one of the attendees to Bosque Del Apache: "Not being primarily a wildlife photographer, Karen's expertise and passion for teaching about birds and photography allowed me to get photographs far beyond what I thought I was capable of.
 She created special events including a Raptor shoot, discussions with other photographers and a post processing session that were inspirational.
 The bird migrations are something not to be missed by any photographer."
 Dr. L M

 My work has been shown in numerous shows in Southern California including at the San Diego Natural History Museum and G2 Gallery.
-I was honored to be juried into a conservation show in Armenia.
-I have been humbled to receive numerous awards including Best of Show, Earl Veits Award from PVAC, and other awards and recognition from Audubon, BBC and NANPA.
+In 2017 I was most humbled and honored to receive the Audubon Professional Photographer of the Year Honorable Mention, one of the top five awards from the National Audubon!
+I was honored to be juried into a conservation show in Armenia and have received numerous awards including Best of Show, Earl Veits Award from PVAC, and other awards and recognition from Audubon, BBC and NANPA and the Los Angeles and Orange County Fairs.
 In addition, I have been published in "Shadow and Light" magazine and American Photo magazine, as well as have been the Photographer in Focus for International Bird Rescue Blog and had work selected on the National Geographic Picture of the Week.

 “There is one thing the photograph must contain, the humanity of the moment.”